 The Test Kitchen is a pop-up concept that opened a few months ago on Frith Street by award-winning chef Adam Simmonds.
 His pursuit is to open his new restaurant called “Simmonds” in the city and he has launched The Test Kitchen as a way to literally test out dishes that will potentially appear on the menu at his permanent new restaurant in 2018.

 The dishes on the menu are tested on the diners and changed out weekly depending on their feedback – a concept I haven’t personally experienced previously or heard of being done in London.
 Ones that are the most favourable, will make the cut and are likely to end up on the menu at Chef Simmonds’ permanent restaurant.
 I really loved the concept and the staff were truly interested in hearing our feedback.

 The restaurant is lovely and cosy, with a huge bar where you take a seat on a bar stool and watch the chefs in action.
+It inspired me to buy some Cheap Bar stools for my kitchen, they looked amazing!
 I love seeing food prepared right in front of my eyes – I find it really fascinating and fun to watch how the food is made and witnessing all the small finishing touches that go in to making a dish beautiful – there is a whole lot of love that goes into each dish at The Test Kitchen and it’s evident that the team are quite passionate about the food they’re producing.

 We ordered from the a la carte menu – 8 dishes from each section of the menu – veg, meat, fish and dessert.

 We decided to take our server’s recommendation and went for the Cos Lettuce with hazelnut, fennel pollen and white currants and the Pearl Barley with cauliflower romanesque topped with truffle.